fluent/fluent-plugin-opensearch/README.md

 id_key request_id # use "request_id" field as a record id in ES
 ```

-By default, all records inserted into Elasticsearch get a random _id.
+By default, all records inserted into OpenSearch get a random _id.
 This option allows to use a field in the record as an identifier.

-This following record `{"name": "Johnny", "request_id": "87d89af7daffad6"}` will trigger the following Elasticsearch command
+This following record `{"name": "Johnny", "request_id": "87d89af7daffad6"}` will trigger the following OpenSearch command

 ```
 { "index" : { "_index": "logstash-2013.01.01", "_type": "fluentd", "_id": "87d89af7daffad6" } }
 { "name": "Johnny", "request_id": "87d89af7daffad6" }
 ```

-Fluentd re-emits events that failed to be indexed/ingested in Elasticsearch with a new and unique `_id` value, this means that congested Elasticsearch clusters that reject events (due to command queue overflow, for example) will cause Fluentd to re-emit the event with a new `_id`, however Elasticsearch may actually process both (or more) attempts (with some delay) and create duplicate events in the index (since each have a unique `_id` value), one possible workaround is to use the [fluent-plugin-genhashvalue](https://github.com/mtakemi/fluent-plugin-genhashvalue) plugin to generate a unique `_hash` key in the record of each event, this `_hash` record can be used as the `id_key` to prevent Elasticsearch from creating duplicate events.
+Fluentd re-emits events that failed to be indexed/ingested in OpenSearch with a new and unique `_id` value, this means that congested OpenSearch clusters that reject events (due to command queue overflow, for example) will cause Fluentd to re-emit the event with a new `_id`, however OpenSearch may actually process both (or more) attempts (with some delay) and create duplicate events in the index (since each have a unique `_id` value), one possible workaround is to use the [fluent-plugin-genhashvalue](https://github.com/mtakemi/fluent-plugin-genhashvalue) plugin to generate a unique `_hash` key in the record of each event, this `_hash` record can be used as the `id_key` to prevent OpenSearch from creating duplicate events.

 ```
 id_key _hash